Bharat9848/notes/architecture.md

 ## Books and references
- - Software architecture in practice.
+ 1 Software architecture in practice.
+  - On safety - a sensor is important to determine whether a state is safe or unsafe, that sensor should be replicated.
  - Software Fundamentals: Collected Papers by David L. Parnas
  - Pattern-Oriented Software Architecture [Buschmann 96 and others]
  - George Fairbanks’ Just Enough Software Architecture [Fairbanks 10],
  - Woodsand Rozanski’s Software Systems Architecture [Woods 11],
  - Martin’s Clean Architecture: A Craftsman’s Guide to Software Structure and Design [Martin 17].
  - The Software Architect Elevator: Redefining the Architect’s Role in the Digital Enterprise by Gregor Hohpe
+ - Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives
+### Performance
+ - Foundations of Software and System Performance Engineering: Process, Performance Modeling, Requirements, Testing, Scalability, and Practice [Bondi 14].
+ - Software Performance and Scalability: A Quantitative Approach [Liu 09].
+ - Performance Solutions: A Practical Guide to Creating Responsive, Scalable Software[Smith 01].
+ - Real-Time Design Patterns: Robust Scalable Architecture for Real-Time Systems [Douglass 99]
+ - Pattern-Oriented Software Architecture Volume 3: Patterns for Resource Management [Kircher 03].

 ## Architect responsibility
  1. Architect should clearly define the rules against the resources used by component if resource is a matter of concern. e.g. if latency is the resource then architect should layout guidelines for each component time budget.
- 2. "Deciding when changes are essential, determining which change paths have the least risk, assessing the consequences of proposed changes, and arbitrating sequences and priorities for requested changes all require broad insight into the relationships, performance, and behaviors of system software elements."
+ 2. Deciding when changes are essential, determining which change paths have the least risk, assessing the consequences of proposed changes, and arbitrating sequences and priorities for requested changes all require broad insight into the relationships, performance, and behaviors of system software elements.
  3. Architecture decides organizational structure through work-decomposition.
 Hence it is very costly due to managerial and business aspect once it is fixed.
+ 4. Use tools like fitness function to measure the qualities of the software.

 ## Glossary
  - **Component**: runtime of a module/static piece of code.